UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 *not all plans available in all areas

-Year 1 vs. Year 2 Pricing Shock
+Year 1 vs. Year 2 Pricing Hikes

 The most common complaint we hear from movers is the dreaded post-promotional price shock that hits after 12 to 24 months of service.
 Internet providers are notorious for dangling cheap introductory rates to win your business, only to quietly hike the monthly rate once that initial agreement expires.
 It is crucial to read the fine print so you are not caught off guard when your budget takes an unexpected hit during your second year in the home.